Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Hazelwood Park's median income among taxpayers is $69,245.
-The average income in the suburb is $113,412.
-Nationally, these figures place Hazelwood Park in the top percentile.
-In comparison, Greater Adelaide has a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Hazelwood Park's median income are approximately $75,339 as of September 2025, with the average estimated to be around $123,392 by that date.
-According to 2021 Census figures, household, family and personal incomes in Hazelwood Park rank highly nationally, between the 83rd and 88th percentiles.
-Income analysis shows that the $4000+ bracket dominates with 28.1% of residents (545 people), unlike regional levels where the $1,500 - 2,999 category predominates at 31.8%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Hazelwood Park's median income among taxpayers is $69,245.
+The average income is $113,412.
+This places Hazelwood Park in the top percentile nationally.
+In comparison, Greater Adelaide has a median income of $54,808 and an average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Hazelwood Park would be approximately $75,339 (median) and $123,392 (average) as of September 2025.
+According to the 2021 Census, incomes in Hazelwood Park rank highly nationally, between the 83rd and 88th percentiles for household, family, and personal incomes.
+Income analysis reveals that 28.1% of residents (545 people) fall into the $4000+ bracket, which differs from regional levels where the $1,500 - 2,999 category is predominant at 31.8%.
 The substantial proportion of high earners (40.3% above $3,000/week) indicates strong economic capacity throughout the locality.
-After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income